Crash in Exiv2::TiffImage::readMetadata

 I'm going to close this issue because I cannot give you a simple response.
 I assure that this matter is fixed on 'master', however 'master' is not ready to be released at this time.

-#2 Updated by Tobias E. about 1 year ago
+#2 Updated by Tobias E. over 1 year ago

 I understand you.
 Both the issue at hand and also your general problems with being responsible for an open source project.
 My advantage is that I am working on

 the top of the food chain an end user application.
 Doing infrastructure like you is extra hard as everyone complains.
 Like me. :-)